Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Introduction

-Let us remark that due to the UV regularization the minimizer $ m $ in fact has a well defined normal $ \nu(x) $ at every point $ x $ in its jump set.
-Classical regularity theory, which is concerned with the small-scale regularity, could be applied to post-process the above result to a statement about the pointwise normal.
-However, let us emphasize that this does not capture the effective large-scale behavior of the model \eqref{eqn:in-energy}, since it relies on the non-universal small-scale behavior.
-In contrast to that, our above theorem is a robust large-scale regularity result.
+Our main theorem can be interpreted in the following way: with overwhelming probability, the phase boundaries in a minimizing configuration are flat on scales with logarithm of order $ \varepsilon^{-\frac{4}{13}} $.
+The flatness is measured by comparing the average normals (in a version that does not depend on the underlying regularization of the noise) at two points $x,y$ in the jump set of the minimizer that have a distance $ \log |x-y| \ll \varepsilon^{-\frac{4}{13}} $, and shows that

+i.e.~the oscillation of the average normal along the jump set of the minimizer $m$ is small.
+This extends the classical (but not universal) small scale regularity, which shows that the normal does not oscillate much on scales of order $ \ll 1 $.

+Our main result corresponds to a regularity theory under minimal assumptions and connects to the geometric notion of Reifenberg flatness of the phase boundary, see also \cite[Corollary 1.5]{GNR}.
+The idea of Reifenberg flatness, see \cite{Toro} for an overview of this concept and its connection to the geometry of measures, is also reflected in our proof strategy, which approximates the jump set of $m$ locally by half-spaces.

-Our work draws inspiration from classic large-scale regularity in stochastic homogenization, see e.g.~\cite{ArmstrongSmart,gloria_neukamm_otto}.
-Let us remark that there is an important conceptual difference to these works: In stochastic homogenization regularity emerges down from infinity to some critical length scale, since on large scales the problem is close to the homogenized problem, which admits a good regularity theory.\footnote{For a more in-depth discussion, we refer to \cite{gloria_neukamm_otto} and the monograph \cite{ArmstrongKuusiMourrat} or \cite{armstrong_kuusi_book}.} In the work at hand, we understand large-scale regularity in the sense that regularity beyond scales of order one persists up to a critical length scale, which is exponentially large in $ \varepsilon $.
+Moreover, our work draws inspiration from classic large-scale regularity in stochastic homogenization, see e.g.~\cite{ArmstrongSmart,gloria_neukamm_otto}.
+Let us remark that there is an important conceptual difference to these works: In stochastic homogenization regularity emerges down from infinity to some critical length scale, since on large scales the problem is close to the homogenized problem, which admits a good regularity theory.\footnote{For a more in-depth discussion, we refer to \cite{gloria_neukamm_otto} and the monographs \cite{ArmstrongKuusiMourrat,armstrong_kuusi_book}.} In the work at hand, we understand large-scale regularity in the sense that regularity beyond scales of order one persists up to a critical length scale $ \log | x - y | \ll \varepsilon^{ - \frac{ 4 }{ 13 } } $.

+Note that the scale up to which our result holds is much smaller than the correlation length scale determined by Ding--Wirth \cite[Theorem 1.1]{DW}.
+We believe that the exponent $\frac{4}{13}$ in Theorem~\ref{thm:mr} is not optimal: